-The Parental Controls website opens.
+The Live Parental Controls website opens.

-- 5. Click the button for the genie app version that you want to download and use. - 6.
-Follow the onscreen instructions to download and install the genie app. - Open the genie app and select Parental Controls.
+- 5. Click the button for the app or version that you want to download and use. - 6.
+Follow the onscreen instructions to download and install the genie app. - 7.
+Open the genie app and select Parental Controls.

-Live Parental Controls automatically starts.
+After installation, Live Parental Controls automatically starts.